 Most Common Mistakes Parents Make – STOP Buying Longer Cleats!

 One of the most common mistakes that I see parents make when buying soccer cleats for their children with wide feet is to buy them longer to take the pressure away from the widest part of the foot.
-I have spoken with several parents that explained to me that because they weren’t aware that soccer cleats came in different widths, they kept trying longer sizes until the shoes didn’t feel tight anymore.
+I have spoken with several parents who explained to me that because they weren’t aware that soccer cleats came in different widths, they kept trying longer sizes until the shoes didn’t feel tight anymore.
+Please stop doing this!

 If you provide your child with shoes that are too long you will end up compromising your child’s stability, making your child more prone to falling.
 In addition, shoes that are too long usually make children more prone to develop blisters on the back of their heels, as the shoes tend to move up and down around that area too much.